Complete algebraic vector fields on affine surfaces: Proof of the necessity part of the Main Theorem

 \blem Let $\nu$ be a complete vector field on $X$ that sends fibers of $f$ to fibers of $f$.
 Then the flow of $\nu$ preserves every singular fiber of $f$. \elem

-In combination with Theorem \ref{mthm1} this leads to the following important technical tool which has already appeared implicitly in Proposition \ref{nontoric}.
+In combination with Theorem \ref{mthm1i} this leads to the following important technical tool which has already appeared implicitly in Proposition \ref{nontoric}.

-\bprop If a semi-affine surface $X$ contains a distinguished curve then its Remmert reduction $X_0$ is not weakly quasi-minimal. \eprop \bproof Let $C$ be a distinguished curve and let $\nu$ be a complete algebraic vector field on $X_0$.
-Then by Theorem \ref{mthm1} the flow of $\nu$ preserves a $\C$- or $\C^*$-fibration $f$.
-Since $C$ by definition belongs to a singular fiber of $f$ it is preserved by Remark \ref{preservation.singular}. \eproof
+\bprop If a semi-affine surface $X$ contains a distinguished curve then its Remmert reduction $X_0$ is not generalized Gizatullin. \eprop \bproof Let $C$ be a distinguished curve and let $\nu$ be a complete algebraic vector field on $X_0$.
+Then by Theorem \ref{mthm1i} the flow of $\nu$ preserves a $\C$- or $\C^*$-fibration $f$.
+Since $C$ by definition belongs to a singular fiber of $f$ it is preserved by Lemma \ref{lem6.5}. \eproof